flakjacket95/cyberstakes_2020/misc/uno_reverse/README.md

 6. Least of all, we only have 64 bytes to fit in our shellcode.

 To gloss over a sizable period of testing, I discovered the additional three helpful properties:
-1. Since our code is called from a register `call eax`, we know the address of the shellcode is in eax when we begin execution.
+1. Since our code is called from a register `call rax`, we know the address of the shellcode is in eax when we begin execution.
-2. Similar to the above, when our shellcode executes, we also know that the return address is in rsp.
+2. Similar to the above, when our shellcode executes, we also know that the return address is in `rsp`.
 Which will assist us in returning properly.
 3. The program output was the shellcode provided, and was read from memory after execution.

 # Approach